minchulan/goodhabits/README.md

 ## Good Habits

 Welcome to Good Habits, a Rx Drug Finder app.
 Good Habits is built with ReactJS and leverages dynamic interactivity and asynchronous code via server communication.
-For my phase 2 project, I hoped to build something that was relevant to my career as a pharmacist.
+For my phase 2 project, I wanted to build something that was relevant to my career as a pharmacist.
 After several low-fidelity wireframe drafts and much consideration, I concluded that building a 'prescription-drug-finder-app' is the most attainable starting point as a student developer.
 I hope to build upon this project with additional integrations and functionality that is useful for other pharmacists alike.

 [MIT](https://choosealicense.com/licenses/mit/)